 Memorable Manitobans: Donnelly Rhodes (1936-2018)

-Born Donnelly Rhodes Henry at Winnipeg on 4 December 1937, son of journalist Ann Donnelly Henry and brother of actor Tim Henry and Loa Henry, while an airman mechanic with the Royal Canadian Air Force, in 1956 he joined the RCAF Station Winnipeg Drama Group and decided to pursue a career in theatre.
+Born Donnelly Rhodes Henry at Winnipeg on 4 December 1937, son of journalist Ann Donnelly Henry and brother of actor Tim Henry and Loa Henry, he initially trained to be a park warden.
+While an airman mechanic with the Royal Canadian Air Force, in 1956 he joined the RCAF Station Winnipeg Drama Group and decided to pursue a career in theatre.
 The following year, he became stage manager with John Hirsch’s Theatre 77, a forerunner to the Royal Manitoba Theatre Centre.
 His first professional stage appearance was in the company’s March 1958 production of Death of a Salesman.
 He was also stage manager of Rainbow Stage in the summers of 1959 and 1960.
 At Hirsch’s urging, he auditioned for the newly created National Theatre School of Canada and was the only Manitoban accepted in its inaugural year.

 “Canadian TV actor Donnelly Rhodes dies at age 80,” CBC News, 8 January 2018.